logseq/docs/db-version-changes.md

     * `db.sqlite` - Stores all your graph's data including user configs.
     * `assets/` - Stores assets like before.
 * `logseq/` inside a directory no longer exists.
-* It's still a TODO to sync markdown files to these graph directories.

 ## File Graph Changes